argtus/locolore/README.md

-# Train Presentation with Reveal.js
+# LocoLore or my train presentation with Reveal.js

 This is a presentation about trains - generated with AI.
 It's built with [Reveal.js](https://revealjs.com/).